prakash02dec/bankingApp/README.md

 # bankingApp
-project to explore and learn backend development with golang related framework
+simple project to explore and learn backend development with golang related framework